CharliePoole/statiq-site/input/status.md

 * Add a contact page

-* Update my bio and resume.
+* Update the `About` page, shortening it and linking it to my bio and resume as separate pages.

+* Add social media links.

 * Decide whether to support comments on blog posts and how.

+* Possibly, expand topics to allow nesting.
+For example, a `Family` Topic might include both `Family History` and `Family Photos`.

 #### Technical Content